Compactness and finite forcibility of graphons: Partitioned graphons

-The next lemma shows that decorated constraints are not more powerful than non-decorated ones, and therefore they can be used to show that a graphon is finitely forcible.
-We will always apply this lemma after forcing a graphon $W$ to be partitioned using Lemma~\ref{lm-partition}.
-Before proving it, we introduce convention for drawing density expressions: edges of graphs are always drawn solid, non-edges dashed, and if two vertices are not joined, then the picture represents the sum over both possibilities.
+The next lemma shows that the expressive power of decorated constraints for partitioned graphons is the same as that of non-decorated constraints.
+We will always use the lemma when it is guaranteed that the considered graphons are partitioned.
+Before stating and proving the lemma, we introduce a convention for drawing density expressions: edges of graphs are always drawn solid, non-edges dashed, and if two vertices are not joined, then the picture represents the sum over both possibilities.
 If a graph contains some roots, the roots are depicted by square vertices, and the non-root vertices by circles.
+Decorations of vertices are always drawn inside vertices.
 If there are more roots from the same part, then the squares are rotated to distinguish the roots.
-Decorations of vertices are always drawn inside vertices.
+An example of this convention can be found in Figure~\ref{fig-lm-partitioned}.

-\begin{lemma} Let $k\in \mathbb{N}$, and let $a_1,\ldots,a_k$ be positive real numbers summing to one and let $d_1,\ldots,d_k$ be distinct reals between zero and one.
-If $W$ is a partitioned graphon with $k$ parts formed by vertices of degree $d_i$ and measure $a_i$ each, then any decorated (rooted or non-rooted) constraint can be expressed as a non-decorated constraint, i.e., $W$ satisfies the decorated constraint if and only if it satisfies the non-decorated constraint. \end{lemma}
+\begin{lemma} Let $k$ be a positive integer, $a_1,\ldots,a_k$ positive reals summing to one and $d_1,\ldots,d_k$ distinct reals between zero and one.
+For every (rooted or non-rooted) decorated constraint $D=D'$, there exists a non-decorated constraint $E=E'$ such that a partitioned graphon $W$ with $k$ parts described by $a_1,\ldots,a_k$ and $d_1,\ldots,d_k$ satisfies $D=D'$ if and only if it satisfies $E=E'$. \end{lemma}

+\begin{proof} A rooted decorated constraint can be transformed to an equivalent non-rooted decorated constraint in the same way that we presented in the non-decorated setting.
+Therefore, we assume that the constraint $D=D'$ is non-rooted and we will construct an equivalent non-decorated constraint $E=E'$.

-\begin{proof} By the argument analogous to the non-decorated case, it is enough to show that the density of a non-rooted decorated subgraph can be expressed as a combination of densities of non-decorated subgraphs.
-Let $H$ be a non-rooted decorated subgraph with vertices $v_1,\ldots,v_n$ such that $v_i$ is labeled with a part $A_{\ell_i}$.
-Let $H_i$ be the sum of all rooted non-decorated graphs on $n+1$ vertices with $n$ roots such that the roots induce $H$ with the $j$-th vertex being $v_j$ for $j=1,\ldots,n$ and the only non-root is always adjacent to $v_i$ (an example is given in Figure~\ref{fig-lm-partitioned}).
-We claim that the density of $H$ is equal to the following:
+Let $H$ be a non-rooted decorated graph with vertices $v_1,\ldots,v_n$ such that $v_i$ is labeled with a part $A_{\ell_i}$.
+Let $\widetilde{H}$ be the graph $H$ without decorations, and let $H_i$ be the sum of all rooted non-decorated graphs on $n+1$ vertices with $n$ roots such that the roots induce $\widetilde{H}$ (with the $j$-th root being $v_j$ for $j=1,\ldots,n$) and the only non-root is adjacent to $v_i$ in each of the summands.
+An example for $i=1$ and $H$ being an edge is given in Figure~\ref{fig-lm-partitioned}.
+We claim that the density of $H$ is equal to the following density expression: